--600px.jpg)

 NatWest's international department can provide mortgages for Americans living in America buying a home in the UK, and this includes Scotland.
 Applicants do not need a visa, although the bank will want to know how often they stay in the property if it is not let out.

 Investec Private Bank is happy to lend to wealthier American clients in the UK or the US.
-They will need a minimum income of £300,000 to qualify and have net assets of at least £3 million.
+To qualify, clients must have a minimum income of £300,000 and net assets of at least £3 million.
 Applicants in the UK typically can borrow 85% loan-to-value, although this will be reduced for overseas clients.

 Investec assesses cases differently from the high street lenders, and its credit committee meets daily to agree on applications.
 The bank uses personal income to boost the maximum loan size on buy-to-let mortgages if the property does not generate enough rent.